developer-zebra/developer-zebra-site/src/enterprise-browser/2-6/guide/setup/index.md

 -----

-#### The remaining steps apply to Android and Windows Mobile/CE platforms
+#### The remaining steps apply to Android and Windows Mobile/CE platforms:

 &#49;.
 After locating the desired runtime using the procedures above, **drag-copy the runtime** to the root directory of the device.